Child Molestation Defense Attorney Fort Lauderdale, FL

 In Florida, the penalties for child molestation are incredibly severe.
 They can include costly fines and the possibility of a lengthy prison sentence.
-However, one of the most discouraging consequences of a conviction, or even accusation, is that this type of crime is often highly publicized and can ultimately ruins one’s reputation.
+However, one of the most discouraging consequences of a conviction, or even accusation, is that this type of crime is often highly publicized and can ruin your reputation.
 The support system you once had may no longer be in place once word gets out.

 This is why it's crucial to hire an attorney who has experience handling serious sex crimes, including allegations of child molestation.
 Our Fort Lauderdale child molestation attorneys from Hager & Schwartz, P.A. at (954) 840-8713 for a FREE consultation.
 We're available 24/7.

-According to Florida law, an individual who intentionally touches a minor younger than 16 years old in a lewd or lascivious manner—which means sexual or lustful—can be charged with child molestation.
-The touching occurs on the genitals, buttocks, breasts, or clothing covering these areas.
+According to Florida law, an individual who intentionally touches a minor younger than 16 years old in a lewd or lascivious manner—meaning sexually or lustfully—can be charged with child molestation.
+This type of touching can occur on the genitals, buttocks, breasts, or clothing covering these areas.

 The following are the penalties for child molestation in Florida, based on the minor’s age:

 - Child under 12 years old – If an adult molests a child under the age of 12, they can be charged with a life felony – which is punishable by a maximum sentence of life in prison, up to $10,000 in fines, and lifetime registration as a sex offender.
 If a person younger than 18 molests a child younger than 12, they can be charged with a second-degree felony, which carries a maximum 15-year prison sentence, up to $10,000 in fines, and sex offender registration for up to 15 years.

-- Child between 12 and younger than 16 years old – If an adult who is at least 18 years of age molests a child who is 12 years old or younger than 16, he/she can be charged with a second-degree felony.
-However, if a person younger than 18 molests a child who is 12 years old or younger than 16, he/she can be charged with a third-degree felony, which carries a maximum five-year prison sentence, a fine no more than $5,000, and sex offender registration for up to five years.
+- Child between the ages of 12 and 16 – If an adult who is at least 18 years of age molests a child who is at least 12 years old, but no older than 16, they can be charged with a second-degree felony.
+However, if a person younger than 18 years old molests a child who is between the ages of 12 and 16, they can be charged with a third-degree felony, which carries a maximum five-year prison sentence, a fine no more than $5,000, and sex offender registration for up to five years.